Madurai–Chandigarh Express

-The 12687 / 12688 Madurai–Chandigarh Express is a Superfast Express train of Indian Railways – Southern Railway zone that runs between Madurai Junction in Tamil Nadu and Chandigarh Junction in Punjab and Haryana, India.
-The slip coaches to Dehradun was permanently discontinued with effect from July 11, 2021.
+The 20493 / 20494 Madurai–Chandigarh Superfast Express is a Superfast Express train of Indian Railways – Northern Railway zone that runs between Madurai Junction in Tamil Nadu and Chandigarh Junction in Punjab and Haryana, India.
+The slip coaches to Dehradun was permanently discontinued with effect from 11 July 2021.

-It operates as train number 12687 from Madurai Junction to Chandigarh Junction and as train number 12688 in the reverse direction, serving the states of Tamil Nadu, Andhra Pradesh, Telangana, Maharashtra, Madhya Pradesh, Delhi, Uttar Pradesh, Haryana and Punjab.
+It operates as train number 20493 from Madurai Junction to Chandigarh Junction and as train number 20494 in the reverse direction, serving the states of Tamil Nadu, Andhra Pradesh, Telangana, Maharashtra, Madhya Pradesh, Delhi, Uttar Pradesh, Haryana and Punjab.

 It previously ran only up to Chennai Central being recently extended to Madurai Junction.
 It carried slip coaches to Dehradun.
 But after July 11 2021, the slip coaches to Dehradun was permanently discontinued and it runs as a single train to Chandigarh from Madurai Junction, with revised coach position.

+The train then changed its number from 12687/12688 to 20493/20494 in September 2024.

 History

 It was first introduced as a Bi-Weekly Superfast Express between Chennai Central to Chandigarh and slip coaches to Dehradun as Chennai–Dehradun Link Express.

 Later in 2014, it was extended up to Madurai Junction and ran as Madurai Junction–Chandigarh / Dehradun Link Superfast Express.
-After July 11, 2021, the slip coaches to Dehradun was discontinued and it runs as a single train to Chandigarh without Dehradun Link Express coaches.
+After July 11, 2021, the slip coaches to Dehradun were discontinued and it runs as a single train to Chandigarh without Dehradun Link Express coaches.
 Therefore, at present it runs as Madurai Junction–Chandigarh Bi-Weekly Superfast Express.
 Also it was diverted to run via, Perambur (Chennai), without touching Chennai Central since it has to take reversal done at Chennai Central.
 At present it takes reversal done only at Erode Junction, it bypasses Chennai Central by without taking reversal.
 The coach position was also changed.
 After July 21, 2021, it will not carry AC First Class.
-It runs with AC Two Tier, AC Three,pantry car,Sleeper class and General Unreserved.
+It runs with AC Two Tier, AC Three, AC Three Economy, Pantry car,Sleeper class and General Unreserved.